sysrpl/Raylib.4.0.Pascal/README.md

 ## Basic Window

-The following example get you a basic window.
+The following example will give you a basic window.

 ```pascal
 program HelloWorld;